dotnet/docs-maui/docs/user-interface/controls/imagebutton.md

 }
 ```

 In this example, when the <xref:Microsoft.Maui.Controls.ImageButton> is tapped, the `OnImageButtonClicked` method executes.
 The `sender` argument is the <xref:Microsoft.Maui.Controls.ImageButton> responsible for this event.
 You can use this to access the <xref:Microsoft.Maui.Controls.ImageButton> object, or to distinguish between multiple <xref:Microsoft.Maui.Controls.ImageButton> objects sharing the same `Clicked` event.
-The `Clicked` handler increments a counter and displays the counter value in a `Label`:
+The `Clicked` handler increments a counter and displays the counter value in a <xref:Microsoft.Maui.Controls.Label>:

 :::image type="content" source="media/imagebutton/imagebutton.png" alt-text="Screenshot of an ImageButton.":::